stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 not require authentication.

-The new behavior is designed in a way so that it replaces current behavior - it is going to be an on-by-default feature.
+The new behavior is designed in a way so that it replaces current behavior - it is going to be an on-by-default feature once graduated.

 ### Non-Goals